drumsoft/pp-cue2ddp/README.md

  * Some expanded cue sheet syntax helps you. (ex.
 You can use floating point seconds instead of 1/75 second frames)

+# make, test, install

+    make               # just chmod script
+    make test          # run test
+    sudo make install  # install script to /usr/local/bin

 # usage

-    $ ./pp-cue2ddp.pl mycd.cue
+    $ pp-cue2ddp.pl mycd.cue
     sound file created: mycd.out.bin
     cue file created: mycd.out.cue
-    $ cue2ddp -ct -m mycd mycd.out.cue ddpdir
+    $ cue2ddp -ct -m "mycd-master-id" mycd.out.cue "mycd-ddpdirectory"

 Or, auto cue2ddp execution:

-    $ ./pp-cue2ddp.pl --exec-cue2ddp mycd.cue
+    $ pp-cue2ddp.pl --exec-cue2ddp mycd.cue

+with --exec-cue2ddp (or -e) option, pp-cue2ddp runs cue2ddp with -ct option and generates 'master-id' and 'ddpdirectory' from cuesheet filename.

 # expanded cue sheet syntax

 ## global section
- * FLAGS	when set, FLAGS are inserted after all 'TRACK's (will be summed with track FLAGS).
+ * FLAGS:	when set, FLAGS are inserted after all 'TRACK's (will be summed with each track's FLAGS).
- * ALIGNFRAME	when set, each PREGAP, POSTGAP and wave data will be zero-padded to align to frames before concat. otherwise, track indexes will be moved to previous frame align.
+ * ALIGNFRAME:	when set, each PREGAP, POSTGAP and wave data will be zero-padded to align to frames before concat. otherwise, track indexes will be moved to previous frame align.
- * PERFORMER_ALL, SONGWRITER_ALL	this value is copied to global and all tracks as PERFORMER and SONGWRITER value.
+ * PERFORMER_ALL, SONGWRITER_ALL:	this value is copied to global and all tracks as PERFORMER and SONGWRITER value. overwritten by track's PERFORMER and SONGWRITER.
- * PREGAP	pregap for all tracks  (will be overwritten by track PREGAPs).
- * POSTGAP	postgap for all tracks (will be overwritten by track POSTGAPs).
+ * PREGAP, POSTGAP:	pregap and postgap for all tracks  (will be overwritten by track's PREGAP and POSTGAP).

 ## both global and track
- * FILE	any filetypes which sox can convert are ok.
+ * FILE:	any filetypes which sox can convert are ok.

 ## track section
- * TRACK	'AUDIO' only allowed.
+ * TRACK:	'AUDIO' only allowed.
- * END	track end position in FILE. (to use a part of wave files.)
+ * END:	track end position in FILE.
+ * INDEX:	if INDEX 01 are omitted, it's set to start of FILE.
+ * PREGAP, POSTGAP:	supported. (they will be translated because cue2ddp not supports them)

+Commands not described above are through printed to output cuesheet.

 ## time formats
 times in INDEX, PREGAP, POSTGAP and END could be 3 formats.